Transformer Reference

 Parameter Format

-Min (NUMBER, required): The minimum value of the random integer
+Min (NUMBER, required): The minimum value (inclusive) Max (NUMBER, required): The maximum value (inclusive)

 REMOVE_CHARS